LydianLights/epicodus-pizza/README.md

+# _Remote Assembly Request_

+#### _Allows the user to request delivery of particular classes of organic assemblies._

+#### By _**Rane Fields**_

+## Description

+_This application provides a user-driven graphical interface allowing efficient transfer of data used in the remote assemblage of various classes of materials, mostly organic.
+The completed assemblage is thereafter transported via existing public infrastructure to a requested location in "meatspace" where the user may receive the physical copy._

+## Link

+_To construct and receive an assemblage yourself, visit [TODO]

+## Behavior Specs

 | Behavior                                                        | Input                 | Output                               |
 |-----------------------------------------------------------------|-----------------------|--------------------------------------|
 | User can choose their pizza size                                | "small"               | store info and progress to next step |